elkingarcia11/gcs-python-module/README.md

 gcs_quiet = GCSClient(log_level=logging.WARNING)
 ```

-### Permissions Note

-Some operations (like creating or deleting buckets, uploading files) require specific permissions for your service account.
-If your service account lacks these permissions, the module will log a warning or error and continue gracefully where possible.

 ### Error Handling

-All methods return `False` or `None` on failure and log the error.
-Check logs for details if an operation fails.
+All methods return appropriate values on failure and log errors for debugging:

+- **Boolean methods**: Return `False` on failure
+- **List methods**: Return empty list `[]` on failure
+- **Metadata method**: Returns `None` if file not found
+- **All methods**: Log errors with detailed information

+### Permissions

+Some operations require specific permissions for your service account:

+- **Storage Admin**: For creating/deleting buckets
+- **Storage Object Admin**: For uploading/deleting files
+- **Storage Object Viewer**: For listing and downloading files

+If your service account lacks permissions, the module will log warnings and return appropriate failure values.

 ---